Technology

 Beam Profile

-These graphs illustrate the spatial distribution of light intensity, highlighting the "superfluous energy" outside the target PPFD range.
+This side-view of PPFD surface graphs illustrates the spatial distribution of light intensity, highlighting the “superfluous energy” outside the target PPFD range.
 The UPFP-based graph on the left demonstrates a more uniform beam spread with significantly reduced energy waste.

 Figure 1: Comparison of Beam Profiles.
 Right: Traditional distribution.
 Left: Optimized UPFP distribution.